poojakira/mcp-agent-security-gateway/README.md

 # MCP Agent Security Gateway

-**Runtime security controls for MCP tool calls, agent-to-tool interactions, and AI agent execution boundaries.**
+**Security controls for MCP tool calls, agent-to-tool interactions, and AI agent execution boundaries.**

-I built this project to explore a security problem I think becomes increasingly important as AI systems move from generating text to taking actions:
+I built this project around a simple security question:

-> **How do I control what happens after an AI agent decides to use a tool?**
+> **What happens after an AI agent decides to act?**

-When an agent invokes an MCP tool, it crosses a trust boundary.
-It may interact with files, APIs, databases, cloud infrastructure, email systems, internal services, or other sensitive resources.
+Once an AI agent can call tools, access files, invoke APIs, interact with cloud services, send messages, or query internal systems, prompt filtering is no longer the entire security boundary.

-I built **MCP Agent Security Gateway** to place an explicit security and policy layer between an AI agent and those capabilities.
+I built **MCP Agent Security Gateway** to explore security controls at the point where an agent's intent becomes a real tool invocation.

-My goal is not only to inspect prompts.
-I want to inspect and govern the actions that agents attempt to perform.
+My work in this repository focuses on:

+- MCP `tools/call` inspection
+- JSON-RPC 2.0 parsing
+- prompt-injection detection
+- tool-call allow/block decisions
+- MCP server trust and capability checks
+- sensitive-data and exfiltration signals
+- tool-output inspection
+- auditability
+- runtime observability
+- rate limiting and circuit breakers
+- network-egress policy experiments
+- agent-security evaluation

+> **Scope:** This repository contains a real inline MCP stdio proxy, a separate HTTP security inspection service, and additional experimental security components.
+Not every control is currently wired into the same runtime path.

 ---

 ## Why I Built This

-Most LLM security discussions focus heavily on what enters the model:
+Traditional LLM security often focuses on:

 ```text
 User